State forms are displayed when an item is in a state. They are designed

 SBM Composer Guide.

-- Primary transition buttons are enlarged to display to users the usual
+- Up to three primary transition buttons display the usual path through

-Send E-mail, are collapsed to reduce the clutter
+Other drop-down list to reduce the clutter on

 - Service Level Agreement

-status appears on the left side.
+status appears on the right side.
 It displays the current

 for the highest